BC Black History Timeline

 Victoria, BC: Black patrons only permitted in theatre gallery seating

-Theatres now began publicly stating Black patrons could only be seated in the gallery.
-Black residents petitioned both Douglas and later Kennedy but no remedy was made.
+Theatres began publicly stating Black patrons could only be seated in the gallery.
+The newspapers received numerous letters both supporting and condemning the Black community.
+Black residents petitioned both Douglas and his successor on Vancouver Island, Arthur Kennedy to end the discrimination, but no remedy was made.

 Dandridge House is constructed

-Following a major restoration project, the home received heritage designation in 2003.
 More about “The House That John Built” and what the current owners have to say.

-“Shall a Coloured Man drink in a white man’s bar?”
+“Shall a Coloured Man Drink in a White Man’s bar?”

-Colonist, July 5, 1862.
-“Shall a Colored Man Drink at a White Man’s Bar” In the conclusion of the case Francis v.
-Lovett, the magistrate ruled that any barkeeper refusing service to Black men would not be given a license or would be find five pounds sterling and their license would not be renewed.
+Jacob Francis fought discrimination by suing two bar owners for refusing to serve him.
+While he was not successful against the first barkeeper in April 1860, in July 1862 he achieved a favorable outcome against the second barkeeper.
+The magistrate ruled that any barkeeper refusing service to Black men would not be given a license or would be find five pounds sterling and their licence would not be renewed.

 Image Courtesy of Kevin Creamore, Prince George

-January 1, 1863: United States Emancipation Proclamation
+January 1, 1863: Emancipation Proclamation in the United States

-“Committee of Colored Ladies of the British Colony of Victoria (V.I.)” support Black soldiers fighting in the American civil war
+Committee of Colored Ladies of the British Colony of Victoria (V.I.) support “the Contrabands”

+In the summer of 1864, four Black men, Samuel Booth, George Munro, John Tyril and William Dyer discovered gold on the Leech River in Sooke, about 40 miles west of Victoria.
+On August 4, 1864 the local newspaper reported on the high purity of the specimen found.
+It was worth $73.20 (about $2,500.00 in 2020 Canadian dollars).
+The four men formed the Industry Company.
 Unlike the distant Fraser and Caribou gold finds, prospectors could travel from Victoria overland by trail or by steamer within a day.
 Stores, hotels and other mining-related businesses were quickly established but within 18 months were abandoned.